 In order for us to be able to organize events and take part in competitions, the membership to STA costs 2€ a month.
 In exchange for this small amount, we are able to work on incredible projects and get to organize events where the association pays for food and beverages.

-Depending on the team you would be joining, you can expect to spend between 8 and 20 hours a week working on your project.
+Depending on the team and position you would be joining, you can expect to spend between 6 and 10 hours a week working on your project.
 This is of course just a ballpark estimate as your workload depends on many factors such as the task you would be taking on, the project schedule, your availability, etc. At the end of the day, how much work you put in is up to you.
 Nevertheless, if you intend on making a difference for the team, you will have to work reliably.

 If you are unable to join STA but would still like to support us in our activities, feel free to make a donation to our association